OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

  - Crackmes: A set of applications to test your iOS application hacking skills - https://github.com/OWASP/owasp-mstg/tree/master/Crackmes
  - Myriam: A vulnerable iOS app with iOS security challenges - https://github.com/GeoSn0w/Myriam
- - DVIA: A vulnerable iOS app which provides a platform to mobile security enthusiasts/professionals or students to test their iOS penetration testing skills - http://damnvulnerableiosapp.com/
+ - DVIA: A vulnerable iOS app written in Objective-C which provides a platform to mobile security enthusiasts/professionals or students to test their iOS penetration testing skills - http://damnvulnerableiosapp.com/
  - DVIA-v2: A vulnerable iOS app, written in Swift with over 15 vulnerabilities - https://github.com/prateek147/DVIA-v2
- - iGoat: An iOS app serving as a learning tool for iOS developers (iPhone, iPad, etc.) and mobile app pentesters.
+ - iGoat: An iOS Objective-C app serving as a learning tool for iOS developers (iPhone, iPad, etc.) and mobile app pentesters.
 It was inspired by the WebGoat project, and has a similar conceptual flow to it - https://github.com/owasp/igoat
  - iGoat-Swift: A Swift version of original iGoat project - https://github.com/owasp/igoat-swift